ernst-bablick/gcs-python-api/Readme.md

 This API depends on packages mentioned in the `requirements.txt` file.
 You can install them via pip.

-Additionally you need to install the pybind development package for your system in order to build the C++ bindings.
+Additionally, you need to install the pybind development package for your system in order to build the C++ bindings.
 For example, on Ubuntu/Debian you can install it via:

 ```bash
 sudo apt-get install pybind11-dev